SirPepe/ornament/Readme.md

 - registers the class `MyGreeter` with the tag name `my-greeter`
 - implements two content attributes named `name` and `age`, which includes
-  - initial values initialized from HTML
+  - initial values initialized from HTML (when possible)
   - content attribute change handling (via `setAttribute()` and the like)
   - DOM attribute change handling via a JavaScript getter/setter pair, with type checking/coercion included (`name` is always a string, `age` is always a number >= 0)
 - a `greet()` method that...